canaryGrapher/canaryGrapher/README.md

 <a href="https://yasharyan.hashnode.dev/what-the-fish-is-edge-computing-cl2eemw67036yetnva8jchpxw" title="What the fish is Edge Computing?"><img src="https://cdn.hashnode.com/res/hashnode/image/upload/v1650871501721/NKiI0LH6B.png" alt="What the fish is Edge Computing?" width="250px" align="left" /></a>
 <a href="https://yasharyan.hashnode.dev/what-the-fish-is-edge-computing-cl2eemw67036yetnva8jchpxw" title="What the fish is Edge Computing?"><strong>What the fish is Edge Computing?</strong></a>
 <div><strong>25 Apr 2022</strong> | <strong>Updated: 25 Apr 2022</strong></div>
-<br/> The IT kingdom is expanding at a rate of knots, faster than it was growing before the pandemic hit.
+<br/> The IT kingdom is expanding at a rate of knots, faster than it grew before the pandemic hit.
 More people are using phones and IoT devices with internet capabilities.
 We see 4G being adopted even in under-developed countries, and the developed ... </p> <br/> <br/>
 <p align="left">
 <a href="https://yasharyan.hashnode.dev/zero-trust-networks-ckyuhv1780ai92vs1bi1z4eet" title="Zero Trust Networks"><img src="https://cdn.hashnode.com/res/hashnode/image/upload/v1643135343046/wYq-dvDak.png" alt="Zero Trust Networks" width="250px" align="left" /></a>
 <a href="https://yasharyan.hashnode.dev/zero-trust-networks-ckyuhv1780ai92vs1bi1z4eet" title="Zero Trust Networks"><strong>Zero Trust Networks</strong></a>
 <div><strong>25 Jan 2022</strong></div>
-<br/> Before talking about Zero Trust, what it is, and how companies are implementing it, let us take up an example of an imaginary city.
+<br/> Before talking about Zero Trust, what it is, and how companies implement it, let us take up an example of an imaginary city.
 Hypothetical case
 A long time ago, a walled empire known as Talevaria was considered one of the safest and most loved ... </p> <br/> <br/>
 <!-- HASHNODE_BLOG:END -->